Skip to main content

 Time Based

-Schedule flows to run at specific times with daily, weekly, or custom schedules.
+Schedule workflows to run at specific times with daily, weekly, or custom schedules.
 Perfect for automating regular tasks.

 Webhooks

-Start your flows from external applications.
+Start your workflows from external applications.
 Useful for connecting Gumloop with your other tools.

 Email & Messaging

-Trigger flows from Gmail messages, Slack channels, or other communication platforms.
+Trigger workflows from Gmail messages, Slack channels, Microsoft Teams channels, or other communication platforms.

 Database & Forms